ThomasCoyle12/Address1/README.md

     - git push -u origin main
     - The included CI/CD pipeline (ci.yaml and cd.yaml in the .github/workflows directory)
       will automatically handle deployment to your AWS account when changes are pushed to the main branch.

+## Potential future improvements
+    - More secure endpoints needed with better authorisation
+    - Better data validation required, with clearer messaging
+    - More error handling for more HTTP codes
+    - Potentially add conditional logic for userId as well to search for users with postcode/suburb
+    - More pre-tests before deployment with CI/CD pipeline/Currently only dynamo tested, get/add test would be good